Shuttle/shuttle-esb/transport-message.md

 public System.Byte[] Message { get; public set; }
 ```

-The actual message stream returned from the [Serializer] represted as a byte array.
+The actual message stream returned from the [Serializer] represented as a byte array.

 ### MessageReceivedId